-TURF stands for Total Unduplicated Reach & Frequency Analysis.
-Reach means how many people you contact, and frequency refers to how often you are in contact with the people you reach.
-It is a statistical model that can used to answer questions like:
+Turf analysis stands for Total Unduplicated Reach and Frequency analysis.
+It is a statistical method analyzing how many people you contacted, and how often you are in contact with the people you reach.

-It was originally devised for analysis of media campaigns, and has been expanded to apply to product, line, and distribution analysis.
-With QuestionPro, any Multiple Choice/Multiple Answer question or Matrix question can be analyzed using TURF.
+It was initially devised for analysis of media campaigns and has been expanded to apply to a product, line, and distribution analysis.